A Frozen Water and Fungi Phenomenon….

-What a beautiful brisk British Columbia morning full of sunshine!
-Another fine January day hiking Port Hardy’s Quatse River water shed.
-The day is full of fresh air, and the seasonal changes of a forest preparing for spring.
-Eagles are pairing up, Salmon Berry buds are appearing, and camping season is rapidly approaching.
+What a beautiful brisk British Columbia morning it was on North Vancouver Island…. full of sunshine!
+Another fine snowless winter day hiking the Quatse River rainforest water shed.
+The day was full of fresh air, and seasonal changes of a forest preparing for spring were sprouting everywhere.
+Eagles & songbirds were vocal, and pairing up, Salmon Berry buds are appearing, and campfire season rapidly approaching.

 The crystal hair like structures start their formation during the nighttime when the humidity is high and temperatures are near the freezing point ….